A Survey on Adversarial Contention Resolution: Introduction

-For the dynamic case, the above metrics remain valid when measured over periods of time during which there is at least one packet in the system However, another metric is the number of slots it takes for a \thing to successfully transmit its packet starting from its activation time; this is \defn{latency}.
-In the dynamic case, we are interested in the maximum latency over all \things which is sometimes used interchangeably with makespan in the literature.
-Here, we use latency to be explicit about results in the dynamic setting (specifically, in Sections~\ref{sec:deterministic} and~\ref{sec:random-stream}).
+Continuing with the dynamic case, another metric is the number of slots it takes for a \thing to successfully transmit its packet starting from its activation time.
+We are interested in the maximum such number of slots over all \things; we refer to this as (maximum) \defn{latency} .
+Here, we can extend throughput to be the number of packets over the latency.

 In much of the early literature on the dynamic case, packets are generated according to a stochastic process, and efficiency is tied to the \defn{packet arrival rate}; that is, the number of packets that are newly generated (\defn{arrive}) in each slot and held by (some subset) of \things.
 For any \thing, its unsent packets are stored in a queue for eventual transmission on the multiple access channel, and this number of unsent packets is referred to as the \defn{queue size}.
 Given a packet arrival rate, the goal is to guarantee that every queue has bounded size.
 The higher the rate that can be tolerated, the more efficiently the algorithm allows the network to digest new packets.
 In Section~\ref{sec:aqt-results}, we expand on this notion, which is generally referred to as \defn{stability}.